 However, rest assured that your first calling is to be with Jesus in the fellowship of His holiness.
 How on Earth can you be holy as He is holy?
 By the same power that raised Jesus from the dead.

-We need no excuse for holiness and we need never apologize for this fundamental of Scripture.
-As a matter of fact, walking in holiness is simply the habit of God’s children.
+We need no excuse for holiness, and we need never apologize for this fundamental of Scripture.
+Walking in holiness is simply the habit of God’s children.

 Let’s take a quick review of three of the holiness habits of Jesus Christ.
 As we walk in His steps, we can accept these as the habits of holiness people.

 Biblical holiness is not practiced by isolationism but rather in a community of prayer partners and friends that reflect Christ’s Words.
 Learning of Christ, loving like Him, and living out His righteousness cannot be accomplished through isolation, only through godly relationships.
 You need a small group of people that have these same growth goals.

 - He spent His earthly life more concerned about the needs of others than His own.

-Those who are truly in Christ follow the same compassionate suit.
+Those who are genuinely in Christ follow the same compassionate suit.
 As they grow in His grace, they deny selfishness.
-They sincerely care for others and think of others needs as more important than their own.
+They sincerely care for others and think of other’s needs as more important than their own.
 True holiness is not obsessed with self-degradation or self-promotion but lovingly helps others get what they need in life.